Sudo-Ivan/MeshChatX/README.md

 - **Probabilistic Active Inference**: Uses Bayesian-inspired heuristics to determine root causes (e.g., OOM, RNS config issues, LXMF storage failures) with up to 99% confidence.
 - **Mathematical Grounding**: Quantifies system instability using Shannon Entropy and KL-Divergence, providing a numerical "disorder index" at the time of failure.
-- **Manifold Mapping**: Identifies "Failure Manifolds" across the entire vertical stack—from Kernel and Python versions to RNS interface state and LXMF database integrity.
+- **Manifold Mapping**: Identifies "Failure Manifolds" across the entire vertical stack from Kernel and Python versions to RNS interface state and LXMF database integrity.

 All running locally on your own hardware and it might not be perfect, but it will only get better.
 The idea is to provide you the help to possibly fix it when you cannot reach me.